Torbuntu/JavittoTAS_Pokitto/README.md

 # Javitto TAS for Pokitto

+This project includes the changes necessary to add a Tiles and Sprites screen mode to Javitto for Pokitto as well as the remake of Moondrop Dale using this screen mode.

 git clone this repo into `FemtoIDE/projects` to work with it in FemtoIDE.

 Following thread on the Pokitto forum [TAS mode for Javitto](https://talk.pokitto.com/t/tas-mode-for-javitto-development-thread)